HectusNet/NeoBB/README.md

 #### Components

-When using any form of text, like sending messages to players, showing titles, scoreboards, or really anything else, please always try to use Components provided by the adventure-api.
+When using any form of texts, like sending messages to players, showing titles, scoreboards, or really anything else, please always try to use Components provided by the adventure-api.
-PaperMC has built-in support for them and even if they might seem more complicated than just Strings, their possibilities are basically endless and it allows for some insane text formatting, like colors, formatting, hover text, click events, etc.
+PaperMC has built-in support for them, and even if they might seem more complicated than just Strings, their possibilities are basically endless and it allows for some insane text formatting, like colors, formatting, hover text, click events, etc.

 #### Translations

 Preferably, you can also use translations instead of just text.
-To add a new translation and use it, you can just add it to the `en_US.properties` file.
+To add a new translation and use it, you can add it to the `en_US.properties` file.
 For the translation to actually be usable, please contact MarcPG and ask him to upload the newest translations to the server.
 To actually use translations, you can use the `Translation` class provided by LibPG.
 There are two translation types: